spring-attic/reactor-ipc/README.md

+# reactor-ipc is no longer actively maintained by VMware, Inc.

 > :warning: **Note**: This project is has been phased out in Reactor 3.x and is only used in the non supported reactor-netty versions 0.5 and 0.6.